usize/kubecon-japan-materials/kubecon-japan-demo-playbook.md

 3. Ask: *"What is AAPL's PE ratio?"*
 4. Show the response
 5. Open MLflow UI — show the trace: LLM reasoning, tool call, tool result, synthesis
-6. Show that the MLflow experiment is scoped per-agent: `kubectl get role kagenti-mlflow-finance-agent -n team1 -o yaml` — `resourceNames` contains only this agent's experiment (agent A can't see agent B's traces)
+6. Show that the MLflow experiment is scoped per-agent: `kubectl get role rossoctl-mlflow-finance-agent -n team1 -o yaml` — `resourceNames` contains only this agent's experiment (agent A can't see agent B's traces)

 ### Agent Options